score matching

 The marginal score of the probability path, \(p_t\) is \(\nabla_x\log p_t(x)\).
 We can express the marginal score with the conditional score.
 Note, \(\nabla_x\) is shortened to \(\nabla\).

-\[\nabla p_t(x) = p_t(x)\nabla\log p_t(x)\]Since \(p_t(x) = \int p_t(x \vert z) p_\text{data}(z)\text{d}z\):
+\[\nabla \log p_t(x) = \frac{1}{p_t(x)} \nabla p_t(x) = \frac{\nabla p_t(x)}{p_t(x)}\]Since \(p_t(x) = \int p_t(x \vert z) p_\text{data}(z)\text{d}z\):

 \[\nabla \log p_t(x) = \frac{\nabla \int p_t(x \vert z) p_\text{data}(z)\text{d}z}{p_t(x)}\]We can pull the gradient inside the integral to get:

-\[\nabla \log p_t(x) = \frac{\int \nabla p_t(x \vert z) p_\text{data}(z)\text{d}z}{p_t(x)}\]From the log chain rule, we have
+\[\nabla \log p_t(x) = \frac{\int \nabla p_t(x \vert z) p_\text{data}(z)\text{d}z}{p_t(x)}\]Using the log chain rule again on $\nabla \log p_t(x \vert z)$, we have

-\[\nabla p_t(x\vert z) = p_t(x\vert z)\nabla\log p_t(x\vert z),\]which we can plug in to get:
+\[\nabla p_t(x\vert z) = p_t(x\vert z)\nabla\log p_t(x\vert z),\]which we can plug in (remember the gradient is with respect to $x$) to get:

 \[\begin{aligned} \nabla \log p_t(x) &= \frac{\int p_t(x\vert z)\nabla\log p_t(x\vert z) p_\text{data}(z)\text{d}z}{p_t(x)}\\ &= \int \nabla\log p_t(x\vert z) \frac{p_t(x\vert z) p_\text{data}(z)}{p_t(x)}\text{d}z \end{aligned}\]where \(\nabla\log p_t(x\vert z)\) is the conditional score.